humanbeeng/humanbeeng/README.md

-### I'm Nithin, Senior Engineer at one of the Fintech company.
+##### Hey !

+I'm Nithin!
+I work at a fintech company as a Senior Software Engineer.
 Java Champ by day, Gopher at night.

 <h4>Outside work, I'll either be digging into one of these things: </h5>